issacdowling/selfhostedsmarthomeguide/README.md

 and now your time announcements should be a bit more varied than before.

 The way we're doing this is really simple and flexible, but makes the responses less repetitive.
 I like it.

+## Jellyfin Music Support
+We can talk to the Jellyfin API to get music from a server, and integrate it with our speech-to-text so that all artists, songs, and albums are recognised.

+Progress made on this integration happens [here](https://github.com/IssacDowling/jellypy).

+Firstly, we'll make our slots.
+This is how the voice assistant will understand what words are valid, and luckily, is automated.

+#### Here is a reminder to myself to make this into a slots protgram eventually so that it's even more hands-off.

+But that's not how things are right now

 ## Converting units